Seindon Mibaya: Life

-In 1878, she was imprisoned for failing to provide a list of the gold, silver, and royal gifts given by King Mindon after his deification.
+In 1878, after the death of King Mindon, she was imprisoned for failing to provide a list of the gold, silver, and other royal gifts he had given her.
 After the passing of King Mindon, to avoid the beset caused by Queen Hsinbyumashin faction in Upper Burma, she took refuge in Moulmein (now Mawlamyine), then British owned Lower Burma.
 There, she established the Yadanabonmyint Monastery (ရတနာဘုံမြင့်ကျောင်း).
 Later, she joined the Buddhist order of nun in Moulmein before she died on 15 May 1905.